zypA13510/librespeed/README.md

 ## Docker
 Please see the `docker` branch

-## Node.js backend
-A Node.js implementation is available in the `node` branch, maintained by [dunklesToast](https://github.com/dunklesToast).

 ## Go backend
 A Go implementation is available in the `go` branch, maintained by [Maddie Zhan](https://github.com/maddie).

+## Node.js backend
+A partial Node.js implementation is available in the `node` branch, developed by [dunklesToast](https://github.com/dunklesToast).
+It's not recommended to use at the moment.

 ## Donate
 [![Donate with Liberapay](https://liberapay.com/assets/widgets/donate.svg)](https://liberapay.com/fdossena/donate)